skibish/trashdiena/README.md

 ├── pkg         # All the packages that are mandatory for apps and can be shared └── vendor      # Vendor dependencies
 ```

+Binaries:

+ * authorizer - Do authorization with Slack and save credentials.
+Open to the web.
+ * scheduler - Distribute trash accross registered Slack hooks in the system in specific time.
+ * loader - Separate binary to load trash in the DB